bootcamp-s17/ice-cream-menu/instructions.md

 ## Objectives and requirements

-Clone this repo, make a branch with your name for your code, and push your branch to github when you complete the assignment.
+Clone this repo, make a branch with your name, and push your branch to github when you complete the assignment.

 Use PostgreSQL, PHP, HTML, CSS.